homebots/injector/README.md

 - **get(token)**

 Retrieves a value for a given injectable token.
 The token can be either a `Class` or a `InjectionToken`.
+Values are cached once they are resolved, so constructors and factories will be singleton.

+- **createNew(token)**

+Retrieves a value for a given injectable token.
+The token can be either a `Class` or a `InjectionToken`.
+Values are never cached.

 - **has(token)**